 If your accident was serious, the defendant in your lawsuit could be a number of different people depending on the circumstances of the accident.
 For example, a single-vehicle ATV accident might have occurred due to a defective ATV design, manufacturing error, or a company’s failure to market the vehicle in a safe manner.
 This type of crash could result in a lawsuit against the ATV’s manufacturer.
 Other potential defendants include other ATVers, property owners, and ATV tour companies.
 Our lawyers can help you learn whether you have grounds for a personal injury claim, as well as identify the proper defendant(s).

 For the most part, deaths and injuries relating to ATV’s are preventable.
 However, due to the fact that these vehicles are accident-prone unregulated vehicles, being injured due to the fault of someone else is highly possible.
 If you, a friend or relative has been injured or killed on an ATV you may be eligible for monetary compensation.
 Following these guidelines may help get you one step closer to the peace of mind that you deserve.

 While regulators continue to debate over the necessity of ATV regulation, young people across the nation continue to be injured and fatally wounded in ATV accidents.
 Protect yourself and your loved ones by calling Ft Lauderdale accident lawyer David I. Fuchs who will take your call and speak with you immediately about your ATV accident case.
 Personal Injury Attorney David I. Fuchs will then stand ready to fight for you to see that you get compensation for your pain and suffering, any lost wages and medical bills.

-Ft Lauderdale personal injury lawyer David I. Fuchs will represent you for injuries that include, but are not limited to:
+Fort Lauderdale personal injury attorney David I. Fuchs will represent you for injuries that include, but are not limited to: